The Fluid Mechanics of Splatter Painting: Kinematics of tapping

-In splat painting, the acceleration of the liquid-loaded bristles is driving the expulsion of liquid from the bundle.
-However, unlike other geometries where the acceleration can be imposed (for example by setting the angular frequency of a rotating device \cite{Keshavarz2020}), our configuration does not allow us have a direct control over the acceleration of the brush.
-In our experimental set-up, the control parameter is the drop height of the weight, which determines the energy of the impact on the brush's handle.
-How this translates into the accelerated motion of the bundle depends on the geometry and mechanical properties of the different parts of the brush (handle, ferrule, bundle).
-Our approach here is not to solve this solid mechanics problem, but rather to encapsulate it using a few key observables extracted from the high-speed imaging of the bundle motion.
+Tapping experiments do not allow us to have a direct control over the acceleration of the brush.
+In the tapping set-up, the initial energy input into the system is set by the drop height $\Delta h$ of the striker and its mass $M$.
+How this translates into the accelerated motion of the bundle depends on several parameters, such as the location of impact, the geometry of the different parts of the brush (handle, bundle) and their mechanical properties.

-Liquid detachment impedes the automatic detection of the bundle motion on the video footages (see snapshots in figure~\ref{fig:driving_mechanism}a of the main text).
-This is the reason why we use here only the experimental videos for the most viscous liquids (SO-1000 and GLY-100), for which all the liquid remains trapped between the bristles.
-We checked that the bundle kinematics is essentially independent of the viscosity of liquid loaded in the bristles, thus allowing us to extrapolate the results obtained on SO-1000 and GLY-100 to lower viscosities.
-In the following, we explain how the observables characterizing the bundle kinematics are defined and computed.
-Table~\ref{tab:ODM_acceleration} summarizes their values for the two different copies of the same brush, used for the (SO) and (GLY) families respectively.
+In the main text, we use $\Delta h$ as the experimental control parameter modulating the acceleration, while keeping all other factors constant (the effect of some of them is discussed in section \ref{apdx:impact_mechanics}).
+The bundle kinematics -- the vertical bundle acceleration $\ddot{w}_{B} (X,t)$, and its projection $\ddot{w}_{B,\parallel} (X,t)$ onto the longitudinal bundle direction -- is then measured as an output (see for instance Figure 2 in the main text).
+In the following, we explain how we define and compute the observables characterizing the bundle kinematics.
+Table~\ref{tab:ODM_acceleration} summarizes their values for the two different copies of the same brush, used for tapping experiments with the (SO) and (GLY) families respectively.